subhasis07/DevMatch/README.md

-A that enables users to connect, send/receive connection requests, and manage profiles securely.
+A backend system that enables users to connect, send/receive connection requests, and manage profiles securely.
 Built with Node.js, Express.js, Mongoose, and JWT.

 ## Features